NCAR/lmod_webapp/README.md

 test_js_dict.py (Test code to see what structure could be implemented and accepted as json for the simpletree on the frontend.
 Can be used for practice runs.)

 text_cleaner.py (Used at one point to parse the text.
 Currently unneeded.)

-dict_to_array_dict.py (The Python file is used to generate hierarchical list-dict construct using a pre-made dictionary containing headings/directories as keys and lists of associated content as values.
-Necessary for the current version of the code to be executed.)

 There are currently three html files present: